vineethtw/fusion/README.rst

-Experimental project for Fusion.
+Fusion.

-The features developeed here are based on some of the intentions for OpenStack Heater (Heat)
+Experimental project space, for implementing some of the intentions for the OpenStack Heater project.